MEMESCOEP/Chiron/README.md

 # Chiron
-Chiron is a lightweight Linux distribution for x86_64 devices.
+Chiron is a lightweight GUI Linux distribution for x86_64 devices.
 It's built for system rescue, diagnostics, and stress testing.
-It has a terminal and a GUI (X11 / Openbox).

 <br/>